-6.1.2 Task 2: Soil Boring and Groundwater Investigation
+6.1.2 Task 2: Soil Boring Subsurface Investigation

-This task will involve the advancement of eight soil borings across exterior areas of the Site to further assess the subsurface conditions at the Site, with three converted to new groundwater monitoring wells.
+This task will involve the advancement of eight soil borings across the Site to further assess the subsurface conditions at the Site.
 The soil borings will be advanced to a maximum depth of approximately 20 ft bgs or until equipment refusal.
 The proposed soil boring locations are depicted on Figure 4.
 This work will be completed in accordance with NYSDEC DER-10 as well as the QCP included as Appendix 4.
 The following methods will be utilized during the soil boring investigation.

-- Soil borings will be advanced utilizing a Geoprobe system® to reach the desired depths. - Soils retrieved from the soil borings will be continuously screened in the field for visible impairment, olfactory indications of impairment, and/or indication of detectable VOCs with a PID, collectively referred to as "evidence of impairment." - Upon completion of soil boring activities, the removed materials will be returned to the soil borings from which they originated. - Equipment will be decontaminated prior to commencing with soil boring activities and between soil boring locations using an alconox and water solution.

-- Eight subsurface samples will be collected from the soil/fill material encountered and submitted for laboratory analyzed for the following parameters: - o TCL plus NYSDEC CP-51 VOCs plus TICs by USEPA Method 8260 - TCL SVOCs plus TICs by USEPA Method 8270 - TAL Metals by USEPA Method 6010/7471
+- Soil borings will be advanced utilizing a Geoprobe system® to reach the desired depths. - Soils retrieved from the soil borings will be continuously screened in the field for visible impairment, olfactory indications of impairment, and/or indication of detectable VOCs with a PID, collectively referred to as "evidence of impairment." - Upon completion of soil boring activities, the removed materials will be returned to the soil borings from which they originated. - Equipment will be decontaminated prior to commencing with soil boring activities and between soil boring locations using an alconox and water solution. - Eight subsurface samples will be collected from the soil/fill material encountered and submitted for laboratory analyzed for the following parameters: - TCL plus NYSDEC CP-51 VOCs plus TICs by USEPA Method 8260 - TCL SVOCs plus TICs by USEPA Method 8270 - TAL Metals by USEPA Method 6010/7471